aangelopoulos/online-conformal-decaying/README.md

 Anastasios N. Angelopoulos, Rina F. Barber, Stephen Bates

 This is a lightweight codebase used to reproduce the experiments in our paper.
-To run it, you will need the following dependencies
+To run it, you will need the following dependencies:
 ```
 jupyter
 numpy